tektoncd/resolution/README.md

 fetch files from public git repositories.

-1. Create the `tekton-remote-resolution` namespace and install the `ResourceRequest` controller from the root of this repo:
+1. Create the `tekton-remote-resolution` namespace and install the `ResolutionRequest` controller from the root of this repo:

 ```bash
 $ ko apply -f ./config